auth-global/self-documenting-cryptography/README.md

 [^contextual_parameters_and_password_hashing]:
     The application of contextual parameters to password hashing is an idea I originated independently.
 Though I don't have any references at hand, it also feels like an idea that probably isn't exactly entirely novel.
 In any case, the use of contextual parameters during password hashing is not widely practiced or advocated for.

     On the other hand, the interrelated ideas of cryptoacoustics and self-documenting cryptography feels rather novel to me.
 I still find parts of the idea surprising.
-To me, the trick feels vaguely reminscient of the [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem).
+To me, the trick feels vaguely reminiscent of the [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem).

 [^group_operation]: This also works when any kind of easily invertible group operation is used to perturb the state machine.

 [^cryptoacoustic_efficiency]:
-    Cryptoacoustic advantage, which suggests vocabulary commonly used cryptography, would seem to be synonymous with _cryptoacoutic efficiency_ in an analogy to the efficiency of a loudspeaker.
+    Cryptoacoustic advantage, which suggests vocabulary commonly used cryptography, would seem to be synonymous with _cryptoacoustic efficiency_ in an analogy to the efficiency of a loudspeaker.
 For example, the sound pressure level produced by a pair of bookshelf speakers at 1 watt is typically around 85 dB or so.

+[^inductive_attitude]:
+    In our personal life we often cling to illusions.
+That is, we do not dare to examine certain beliefs which could be easily contradicted by experience, because we are afraid of upsetting our emotional balance.
+There may be circumstances in which it is not unwise to cling to illusions, but in science we need a very different attitude, the _inductive attitude_.
+This attitude aims at adapting our beliefs to our experience as efficiently as possible.
+It requires a certain preference for what is matter of fact.
+It requires a ready ascent from observations to generalizations, and a ready descent from the highest generalizations to the most concrete observations.
+It requires saying "maybe" and "perhaps" in thousand different shades.
+It requires many other things, especially the following three.

+    First, we should be ready to revise any one of our beliefs.

+    Second, we should change a belief when there is a compelling reason to change it.

+    Third, we should not change a belief wantonly, without some good reason.

+    These points sound pretty trivial.
+Yet one needs rather unusual qualities to live up to them.

+    The first point needs "intellectual courage."
+You need courage to revise your beliefs.
+Galileo, challenging the prejudice of his contemporaries and the authority of Aristotle, is a great example of intellectual courage.

+    The second point needs "intellectual honesty."
+To stick to my conjecture that has been clearly contradicted by experience just because it is _my_ conjecture would be dishonest.

+    The third point needs "wise restraint."
+To change a belief without serious examination, just for the sake of fashion, for example, would be foolish.
+Yet we have neither the time nor the strength to examine seriously all of our beliefs.
+Therefore it is wise to reserve the day's work, our questions, and our active doubts for such beliefs we can reasonably expect to amend.
+"Do not believe anything, but question only what is worth questioning."

+    Intellectual courage, intellectual honesty, and wise restraint are the moral qualities of the scientist.

+    - G. Pólya, "Mathematics and Plausible Reasoning, Vol I: Induction and Analogy in Mathematics", Chapter 1, Section 4.
+See also the [Tools of Math Construction](https://github.com/constructive-symmetry/constructive-symmetry), a study guide regarding math, logic, and reason.